deploy2zenodo/deploy2zenodo/README.deploy2inveniordm.md

 data provided via `DEPLOY2INVENIORDM_UPLOAD` may be created dynamically and it could therefore make sense to create these variables dynamically as well.

-There are also optional variables that can help to adapt the workflow to the the individual use case.
+There are also optional variables that can help to adapt the workflow to the individual use case.
 For example, `DEPLOY2INVENIORDM_SKIP_PUBLISH` allows you to curate the upload to zenodo in the zenodo web interface before